wavefrontHQ/docs/pages/doc/users_account_managing.md

 Wavefront allows [user accounts](user-accounts.html) and [service accounts](service-accounts.html) to interact with your Wavefront instance using the [Wavefront REST API](wavefront_api.html).

-{% include tip.html content="You generate user account tokens explicitly.
-For service accounts, you can generate tokens with the specified permissions from the Service Accounts page. " %}
+{% include tip.html content="You generate API tokens for user accounts explicitly.
+For service accounts, a Wavefront administrator can generate tokens from the Service Accounts page." %}

 {% include note.html content="All users can use and manage their existing API tokens.
 You must have the [API Tokens permission](permissions_overview.html) to generate new API tokens for your user account." %}